kingalban/FullStackOpen/README.md

 # FullStackOpen
-exercises for the full stack open course
+This repo contains exercises for the full stack open course, found at https://fullstackopen.com/